 Potential Annual Savings

-A price difference of just 5p per litre could save the average household £200-400 per year.
-Use our calculator to see your potential savings.
+A price difference of just 5p per litre could save the average household £200–£400 per year.
+Use our calculator to see your potential savings based on your actual usage.

 The short answer is: it depends on your estate's arrangement.
 Unlike mains gas and electricity, LPG supplier switching on metered estates is more complex due to the infrastructure requirements.

 Most metered LPG estates have contracts with specific suppliers that cover the entire development.
 Individual residents typically cannot switch suppliers independently, but estate management companies or residents' associations may be able to negotiate better rates or change suppliers collectively.
-You can also apply to be a "elected representative" of the residents on your estate with their written permission, otherwise known as a "Letter of Authority".
-This needs to then be sent to your current supplier, who can then renegotiate your cost per litre depending on; whether at least 90% of the residents are out of contract, the number of houses using the bulk supply, the distance from the depot and how many litres of propane you use per year.
+You can also apply to be an "elected representative" of the residents on your estate with their written permission — known as a "Letter of Authority".
+This needs to be sent to your current supplier, who can then renegotiate your cost per litre depending on the number of houses using the bulk supply, the distance from the depot, and annual litres used.

 Types of LPG Estate Arrangements

 Many new developments have long-term contracts negotiated by the developer or management company.
-These contracts often include:
+These typically include:

 - Fixed pricing for several years